Christovis/Christovis.github.io/_blog/2022-06-15-blog-cfp_part1.md

 To model finite coproducts, one uses *sum types* (the concepts of sum types, coproducts, and tagged union have their origin from different communities but their meaning are tightly related).

-In Section 5.3 introduced the fact of categorical duality, meaning that given a category $\mathcal{C}$ we can invert all morphisms to obtain its the opposite category $\mathcal{C}^{\text{op}}$.
+In Section 5.3 introduced the fact of categorical duality, meaning that given a category $$\mathcal{C}$$ we can invert all morphisms to obtain its the opposite category $$\mathcal{C}^{\text{op}}$$.
 Have learned about products and coproducts, we realy that they are each others dual.
 Hence, we can also understand sum types as being the dual of product types.

-In Haskell, sum types $x + y$ are created using the constructor `x | y` as shown in Section 5.6.
+In Haskell, sum types $$x + y$$ are created using the constructor `x | y` as shown in Section 5.6.

-It turns out that $\mathbf{Set}$ is also a (symmetric) monoidal category with respect to coproduct.
+It turns out that $$\mathbf{Set}$$ is also a (symmetric) monoidal category with respect to coproduct.
 The role of the binary operation is played by the disjoint sum, and the role of the unit element is played by the initial object.
 In terms of types, we have Either as the monoidal operator and Void, the uninhabited type, as its neutral element.
 You can think of Either as plus, and Void as zero.

 > [[RWH]](#RWH), page 44:<br/>
 > A famous two-element set is the familiar `Bool`, is the simplest common example of a category of *algebraic data type*, meaning it can have more than one value constructor.